STI testing kits FAQ

 When should I take an STI test?

-When should I take a retest/follow-up test?
+When should I retake a test or follow up?

 How is the home testing kit different from one from a clinic?